 Trinitarian doctrine informs us of how our families, communities, churches, societies and nations ought to function—as unity in diversity.
 Following Moltmann, we understand that our imaginations of earthly kingdoms/ governments are not too far off the mark from our imaginations of the kingdom of God.
 As political derivatives of a Unitarian theology, monarchies tend to function as ‘extensions of God’s kingdom’ often as direct divine agents on earth; expectedly, autocratic and authoritarian.
 While gradual appropriation of the Trinitarian doctrine has facilitated the Christian imaginations to move from totalising monarchies the Unitarian theology continues to inform Islamic social and political imaginations.

 Epilogue: All said, Trinity is not a concept that can be “proven”.
 But neither is any other conception of God.
-However, Trinity provides a better conceptual framework from where creation and reality can be interpretted better than its competing frameworks.
+However, Trinity provides a better conceptual framework from where creation and reality can be interpreted.

 It seems like a bad idea to not believe in Trinity just because it is hard to comprehend.
 After all, should we not anticipate incomprehensibility for the simple reason that it is God we are talking about?

-The alternatives we considered seem to be a reduction of the Trinitarian doctrine; and in so far as it is a reduction, it will remain inadequate and impoverished.
+The alternatives we considered seem to be a reduction of the Trinitarian doctrine; and thus will remain inadequate and impoverished.
 Finally, the social consequences of alternative imaginations of God seem to be hardly desirable: one leaning towards authoritarianism and the other perpetually lost in lack of a unifying principle.